-C++ Multiset emplace_hint function is used to extend the multiset container by inserting new elements into the container using hint as a position for element.
-Elements are built directly (neither copied nor moved).
+The emplace_hint method in C++ Multiset is employed to expand the multiset container by adding fresh elements into the container with a hint specifying the position for the element.
+The elements are constructed directly, without being copied or moved.

-The constructor of the element is called by giving the arguments args passed to this function.
+The element's constructor is invoked by providing the arguments args that are passed to this method.

 Syntax